 And what if the answer is yes, even if you've got a mental illness?

 Well, there's a correlation between acid and curing mental illness.
 I realised after my beautiful accidental rebirth that what we usually call psychology is actually just art.

 OK, well, what would you say to someone who is reluctant to take acid?

-I would say go with it and don’t take it until you’re willing.
+I would say go with it and don't take it until you're willing.
 The will is very important.
-If you are willing be sure to take it sensibly, surrounded by your favorite things and, if people are involved, make sure they’re your favorite people.
+If you are willing, be sure to take it sensibly, surrounded by your favourite things and, if people are involved, make sure they're your favourite people.
 And just expect a miracle.